-The mouse button zones at the bottom of the pad are defined by the line at the bottom of the pad, and the left and right buttons are divided roughly down the middle.
+The mouse button zones at the bottom of the pad measure about 15mm from the bottom of the pad, and the left and right buttons are divided roughly down the middle.
 Press the left button zone for a left click, and right button zone for a right click action.